Instagram Account Types: What’s The Difference Between Personal, Creator, & Business

 - Open your profile and tap on the three-line menu option in the top right corner.

-- Select the “Settings” option and then tap on Account.
+- Select the “Settings and privacy” option and then tap on Account type and tools.

 - There you will find the option Switch to a professional account.
 And tap on continue.